Our spiritual life

 Our working life

 Our days are punctuated by the rhythm of prayer and work as we go from one to another.
 Daily work routines differ for each Sister.
 Some are involved in hospitality; others provide individually guided retreats and spiritual direction.
-We give talks about All Hallows to groups within the community, we make pastoral visits to All Hallows Healthcare hospital and nursing home.
+We give talks about All Hallows to groups within the community, we visit our elder Sisters in their respective nursing homes.
 We write letters of support and encouragement to those in captivity, letters of injustice to politicians and government leaders and letters of friendship to orphaned children we have ‘adopted’ in third world countries.
 This coupled with domestic chores, bee keeping and gardening keeps us quite busy.

 Welcome has always been an important part of the All Hallows ethos.
 We open up our hearts and home to those in need.
 Beginning with the House of Mercy penitentiary in 1854, All Hallows has continued to be a source of comfort and shelter to many.
 The nature of our work has changed with society and the numbers of Sisters in our Community, but our desire to help others has remained a constant.